EmbeddedLLM/JamAIBase/clients/typescript/README.md

 ### Knowledge Tables

-Act as repositories for structured data and documents, enhancing the LLM’s contextual understanding.
+Act as repositories for structured data and documents, enhancing the LLM's contextual understanding.

 -   **Rich Contextual Backdrop**: Provide a rich contextual backdrop for LLM operations.
 -   **Enhanced Data Retrieval**: Support other generative tables by supplying detailed, structured contextual information.